 Don’t let summer waste away all that your child has learned during the school year.

-Include learning activities to keep your child sharp and ready to go back to school.
-Simple activities like reading and doing worksheets.
-Fun things like going on field trips and child-related events.
+Include learning activities to keep her sharp and ready to go back to school.
+Simple activities like reading and worksheets as well as things like field trips and child-related events.
 Summer breaks can be a break from school, but don’t let it be a break from your child’s learning.

 - 9 Strategies to Help Beginner Readers Build Strong Reading Habits

-- Teach Your Child the Value of a Job Well Done
+- How to Teach Kids the Value of a Job Well Done